hirefire/hirefire-resource-ruby/README.md

-## [HireFire](https://www.hirefire.io/) - Autoscaling for your Heroku dynos
+## [HireFire] - Autoscaling for [Heroku]

-Load-based scaling, schedule-based scaling, dyno crash recovery, for [Heroku](https://www.heroku.com/) web- and worker dynos.
+Response times, queue times, job queues, load and schedule-based autoscaling for web and worker dynos on [Heroku].

 ---